RIT-EVT/telemetry-database/README.md

 ## Web UI

-This react-strap based website is responsible for gathering all context and data relating to the bikes and all events<br>
+This react-strap-based website allows users to input context and configuration information and to upload CAN data files.<br>

 Ideally, MECE's will just download the files and run it on their computer.
 This includes running both the website and backend api that goes along with it.<br>